Karce/gupaxtk/NOTES_ALGORITHM.md

 If no share is acquired, all HR will stay on p2pool node until there is one.

 If HR is enough to probably always have at least one share in the (WP), the spare HR will be:
-**Default mode**: in part given to XvB node to be in the most possible round type and keep in p2pool the rest of HR that will not impact the type of round (sHR for spare HR).
+**Default mode**: in part given to XvB node to be in the most possible round type and keep in p2pool the rest of HR that will not impact the type of round (sHR for spared HR).
 **Hero mode**: entirely given to the XvB node regardless of sHR.

 ## How